-On the remote control wiring terminal block (Figure 18), connect the appropriate wires from the remote control to the terminals adjacent to the ORANGE wire ("POOL"), WHITE wire ("24V"), and RED wire ("SPA").
-To operate the heater with a remote 3-wire switch, the heater's control must be in "STANDBY" mode.
-The "STANDBY" LED will be illuminated.
-When the remote switch is set to "Pool/Low" the "POOL" LED will be illuminated and the water temperature will be displayed.
-When the remote switch is set to "Spa/High" the "SPA" LED will be illuminated and the water temperature will be displayed.
+In the remote control wiring harness (Figure 12), connect the appropriate wires from the remote control to the ORANGE wire (POOL), WHITE wire (24V), and RED wire (SPA).
+To operate the heater with a remote 3-wire switch, the heater's control must be in STANDBY mode.
+The STANDBY LED will be illuminated.
+When the remote switch is set to "Pool/Low" the POOL LED will be illuminated and the water temperature will be displayed.
+When the remote switch is set to "Spa/High" the SPA LED will be illuminated and the water temperature will be displayed.
 The heater will use its internal thermostat to regulate the water temperature to the set point of the mode selected.